Desktop Bitcoin & Crypto Wallets

 jordan tuwiner

 Jordan Tuwiner is the founder of BuyBitcoinWorldwide.com.
-He studied computer science at Towson University and holds an online degree in trading & cryptocurrency.
+He studied computer science at Towson University.
 Jordan has been writing about Bitcoin since 2015.
 His work has been featured in The Guardian, International Business Times, Forbes, VentureBeat, CoinDesk and many other top Bitcoin media outlets.

 bitbo